 However, if you still believe that this myth is true because you have faced some serious problems, you need to check whether the machine is working at the right frequency.
 There are different types of ultrasonic machines such the machine that is especially for the medical field.
 It cleans instruments and such machine cannot be used for other purposes like fire restoration work.
 Therefore you need to know what you needs are because ultrasonic machines are not made for the same purposes.

-Lies No. 2: Electronics placed in water will get damaged
+2. Electronics placed in water will get damaged

 Ever since we were little, we have been taught one thing about electronics.
 And that is you cannot put electronics in water.
 However, this is not true as far as unplugged devices are concerned.
 If you have taken the fire restoration training class, you must be aware of the fact that just like secondary water cause more damage to items from fire, damage done by water to electronics can be eradicated.
 But you need to use proper dying methods and suitable chemicals for that purpose.

 I have a restoration business and I have dipped a countless number of electronic items in water and none of them failed to work later on.
 I have never replaced an item after cleaning it with ultrasonic and I am ready to take guarantee of that.

 3. Ultrasonic cleaning process must use only de-ionized water